www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

         * [ ] CURRENT Create optimization test.
             * [x] Make playwright work on server.
             * [ ] Execute optimization test via playwright.
-            * [ ] Abort live server build with error, if Podman execution aborts with an error.
+                * [ ] The browser cannot connect to server.
         * [x] Execute exactly 1 test at any given time.
 Provide option to execute exactly n tests at any given time.
           -> Now the number of simultaneously executed tests is half the CPU cores.
         * [ ] When there is not enough memory and podman restart the pod, the old pod cannot be killed.
           But a new pod is executed, which leads to a broken podman instance.
+          -> Consider docker swarm.
         * [x] Assign more RAM to container. -> Podman's container already get all available RAM.
+        * [ ] Move live test to optional system settings, in order to make live tests an optional standard functionality, that is easy to set up initially.
+        * [ ] Abort live server build with error, if Podman execution aborts with an error.
         * [ ] Log all Service starts generically.
     * [ ] Check CPU and RAM usage.
 * [ ] Add first administrative GUI in webserver.